 During the first and second years, BFA students complete a series of required Foundation Studio courses.
 These courses provide a foundation of skills in a wide variety of physical materials and processes.
 To learn more, visit our course guide and choose "Required Studio Courses".

 |Second Year Studio||ARTDES 220||3|

 Students begin taking Elective Studio courses during their second year.
 These courses allow students to explore and develop specific areas of interest.
-The thirteen elective studios (39 credits) are 200 to 400 level courses taken from the second through the fourth years of study, distributed in the following way:
+Students will take a minimum of fifteen elective studios (45 credits) at the 200- to 400-level, from their second through their fourth years of study, distributed in the following way:

 Six credits (2 courses) of elective studios may come from other UM schools or departments.
 Studio courses taken abroad during the required international experience are considered as ARTDES credits.

 Elective Studio courses vary each semester; visit our course guide to learn more.